W.A.K.O. World Championships 1987

 W.A.K.O.
-World Championships 1987 were the sixth world kickboxing championships hosted by W.A.K.O. arranged by the German Karate pioneer Georg Brueckner and Carl Wiedmeier.
+World Championships 1987 were the sixth world kickboxing championships hosted by W.A.K.O. and arranged by the German Karate pioneer Georg Brueckner and Carl Wiedmeier.
 The event was open to amateur men and women, with 290 competitors from 29 countries taking part.
 The styles on offer were Full-Contact (men only), Semi-Contact and Musical Forms (men only).
-Typically, each country was allowed one competitor per weight division, although in some incidences more than one was allowed.
+Typically, each country was allowed one competitor per weight division, although in some instances more than one was allowed.
 Participants were also allowed to compete in more than one style.
-By the end of the championships, USA was the top of the medals tables, with hosts West Germany in second and Canada way behind in third.
+By the end of the championships, USA was the top of the medals tables, with hosts West Germany in second and Canada in third.
 The event was held at the Olympiahalle in Munich, Germany over two days (Saturday 10 October/Sunday 11 October) and were attended by an estimated 11,000 spectators.

 Full-Contact

-Full-Contact was available to men only at Munich and consisted of the usual ten weight divisions ranging from 54 kg/118.8 lbs to over 91 kg/+200.2 lbs.
+Full-Contact was available to men only at Munich and consisted of the usual ten weight divisions ranging from 54 kg/118.8 lbs to over 91 kg/200.2 lbs.
 All bouts were fought under Full-Contact kickboxing rules – more detail on the rules can be found at the W.A.K.O. website, although be aware that they may have changed slightly since 1987.
-There were some notable winners with future professional world champions Marek Piotrowski (kickboxing) and Troy Dorsey (boxing), Hungarian Olympic wrestling champ Norbert Növényi, and the ever present Ferdinand Mack picking up gold medals.
-For Ferdinand Mack it would be his eight gold medal at a W.A.K.O. championships.
-By the end of the championships the USA just about shaded hosts West Germany as the top nation in Full-Contact, with three golds, two silvers and one bronze.
+Notable winners included future professional world champions Marek Piotrowski (kickboxing) and Troy Dorsey (boxing), Hungarian Olympic wrestling champ Norbert Növényi, and the ever present Ferdinand Mack picking up gold medals.
+Ferdinand Mack would win his eighth gold medal at a W.A.K.O. championships.
+By the end of the championships, the USA seemed to have toppled hosts West Germany as the top nation in Full-Contact, with three golds, two silvers and one bronze.

 Men's Full-Contact Kickboxing Medals Table

 Semi-Contact

 Both men and women took part in Semi-Contact competitions in Munich.
-Semi-Contact differed from Full-Contact in that fights were won by points given due to technique, skill and speed, with physical force limited – more information on Semi-Contact can be found on the W.A.K.O. website, although the rules will have changed since 1987.
-At Munich the men had seven weight classes, starting at 57 kg/125.4 lbs and ending at over 84 kg/+184.8 lbs, while the women's competition had four weight classes beginning at 50 kg/110 lbs and ending at over 60 kg/132 lbs.
+Semi-Contact differed from Full-Contact in that fights were won by points given due to technique, skill and speed, with physical force limited.
+At Munich the men had seven weight classes, starting at 57 kg/125.4 lbs and ending at over 84 kg/184.8 lbs, while the women's competition had four weight classes beginning at 50 kg/110 lbs and ending at over 60 kg/132 lbs.
 There were a few notable winners in the men's events with Mike Anderson winning gold and American teammate and future pro-boxing world champion Troy Dorsey picking up silver (both had won gold in the Full-Contact category at the same games).
 By the end of the championships, USA were the top nation in Semi-Contact with five golds, one silver and one bronze (male and female combined).